MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry-app-insights.md

 Session.LogMessage(EventId: String, Message: String, Verbosity: Verbosity, DataClassification: DataClassification, TelemetryScope: TelemetryScope, Dimension1: String, Value1: String [, Dimension2: String] [, Value2: String])
 ```

-Use the parameters to build the dimension that will show for the event trace in Application Insights. `Message` and `Verbosity` will appear as general dimensions.
+Use the parameters to build the dimensions, or columns, that will show for the event trace in Application Insights. `Message` and `Verbosity` will appear as general dimensions.
 All other parameters appear as custom dimensions.

 |Parameter|Description|Dimension|
 |---------|-----------|---------------------------------|